Skip To Main Content

 Population including participants with baseline SUVr >1.46 and a topographic deposition pattern consistent with either moderate or advanced AD neuropathology.

-Combined population
+Overall population

 Population including participants with both low/medium tau and high tau levels.

-Abbreviations: AD = Alzheimer's disease; PET = positron emission tomography; SUVr = standard value uptake ratio.
+Abbreviations: AD = Alzheimer's disease; PET = positron emission tomography; SUVr = standard uptake value ratio.

-Date of Last Review: August 23, 2023
+Date of Last Review: January 16, 2026

 Are you satisfied with this content?